robw2000/plex-tvstation/README.md

   - `title`: (Optional) Alternative title to use for IMDB lookup if the Plex title doesn't match
   - `year`: The correct release year
   - `rewatchDelayDays`: Custom rewatch delay for this specific content
+- `restricted_play_months`: Dictionary mapping months to movie slugs that should only play during that month
+  - Keys are month names in lowercase (e.g., "december", "october")
+  - Values are arrays of movie slugs that should only play during that month
+  - Movies with matching slugs will be excluded from the playlist unless it's currently that month
+  - This only affects movies, not TV shows

 ## Usage